A simple formalization of alpha-equivalence: Decision procedure for -equivalence

 \section{Decision procedure for $\alpha$-equivalence}

-In this section we demonstrate that our proposed definition for $\alpha$-equivalence straightforwardly lends itself to a functional implementation, i.e., if we have two concrete terms $t$ and $u$, we can just check whether they are $\alpha$-equivalent using a decision procedure.
+In this section, we demonstrate that our proposed definition for $\alpha$-equivalence straightforwardly lends itself to a functional implementation.
+Specifically, if we have two concrete terms $t$ and $u$, we can check whether they are $\alpha$-equivalent using a decision procedure.

 First, we implement a recursive function \lstinline|decVarAlpha|, shown below, for deciding $\alpha$-equivalence of variables \lstinline|x| and \lstinline|y| in respective contexts \lstinline|xs| and \lstinline|ys|.
 The function performs pattern-matching on the pair of contexts.
 If both contexts are empty, then variables are $\alpha$-equivalent only if they are equal, as in rule \textsc{GlobalVA}.
 If both contexts are non-empty, we must check if variables are equal to their respective rightmost context variable.
-If both variables are equal to their respective rightmost context variable, then variables are $\alpha$-equivalent, as in rule \textsc{HereVA}.
-If neither variable is equal to their respective rightmost context variable, we use recursion with smaller contexts, as in rule \textsc{ThereVa}.
+If both variables are equal to their respective rightmost context variable, then the variables are $\alpha$-equivalent, as in rule \textsc{HereVA}.
+If neither variable is equal to their respective rightmost context variable, we use recursion with smaller contexts, as in rule \textsc{ThereVA}.
 If precisely one variable is equal to its respective rightmost context variable or if precisely one context is empty, then variables are not $\alpha$-equivalent, as no rule is applicable, and we return \lstinline|false|.

 Using \lstinline|decVarAlpha|, we implement the decision procedure \lstinline|decAlpha|, shown below, for checking $\alpha$-equivalence of terms \lstinline|t| and \lstinline|u| in their respective contexts \lstinline|xs| and \lstinline|ys|.
 The recursive function starts with pattern matching the terms \lstinline|x| and \lstinline|y|.
 If both terms are variables, then we use \lstinline|decVarAlpha|, as in rule \textsc{VarA}.
 If both terms are applications, as in rule \textsc{AppA}, we recursively check that both functions and arguments are respectively $\alpha$-equivalent.
 If both terms are abstractions, then we can use recursion using contexts extended with respective abstraction variables, as in rule \textsc{AbsA}.
 In cases where terms are not of the same kind, we return \lstinline|false| as no rule can apply.
 The corresponding Rocq definition is given as follows: